In our stores

 1. Choose a reading passage and audio recording of the reading that is slightly above students' independent reading levels.

-2. Ask students to listen to the tape or (downloaded audio) while following along on the paper copy of the passage.
+2. Ask students to listen to the audio while following along on the paper copy of the passage.

-3. Have students read along out loud with the audio recording.
+3. Have students read out loud along out loud with the audio recording.

 4. Ask students to read the passage without the audio.